-The other demodification treatments (overnight incubation ± organocatalyst) improved sequencing results at most levels from RNA to gene and pathway.
+The other demodification treatments (overnight incubation ± organocatalyst) improved sequencing results at most levels, from RNA to gene and pathway.
 The simple addition of an extended incubation at 55°C markedly increased RNA yield, which may be an important limiting factor for smaller fixed samples such as tissue cores or biopsies or older FFPE samples with highly fragmented nucleic acid.
 Further studies are needed to evaluate whether this simple step also improves DNA yields from FFPE sections.
 The extended incubation also increased RNA integrity (RIN), although this measure does not necessarily indicate the amount of amplifiable RNA.
 Multiplex RT-qPCR revealed that while extended incubation increased amplifiable Actb RNA to some extent (~1- to 23-fold depending on the location of the Actb amplicon), use of the organocatalyst increased amplifiable product much more substantially (25- to 150-fold depending on the location of the Actb amplicon).
 Of note, Karmakar et al. (2015) also reported enhanced yield of amplifiable RNA from FFPE samples (~5- to 5.5-fold across three different genes) following an 18-hour incubation at 55°C compared to standard kit conditions and, similar to the current study, found even greater yields (~7- to 25-fold) with inclusion of the organocatalyst compared to standard kit conditions, particularly for longer amplicons (Karmakar et al., 2015).
 Possible reasons for this latter difference may relate to the proposed mechanism of the organocatalyst.
 While extended heating likely helps free up covalently bound nucleic acids, the bifunctional nature of the organocatalyst allows for reversal of formaldehyde-induced aminal crosslinks and hemiaminal adducts by both general acid catalysis and nucleophilic catalysis (Karmakar et al., 2015).

-When only looking at RNA yield (quantified by NanoDrop/Qubit), RNA quality, and typical global RNA sequencing quality metrics (% rRNA, error rates, read mapping, gene body coverage), organocatalyst treatment appeared to show little if any improvement over extended incubation alone.
+When only looking at RNA yield (quantified by NanoDrop/Qubit), RNA quality, and typical global RNA-seq quality metrics (% rRNA, error rates, read mapping, gene body coverage), organocatalyst treatment appeared to show little if any improvement over extended incubation alone.
 The primary exceptions were the RT-qPCR and gene diversity results in which the NoD group had less quantifiable Actb mRNA and reduced mapping of reads to diverse genes, which was not seen in groups that used the organocatalyst (DQ and DP).
-The real benefits from use of the organocatalyst became evident at the gene level, including significantly higher gene detection, greater gene diversity, and better DEG overlap and pathway concordance with FR enhancing enriched signaling pathway results.
+Benefits from use of the organocatalyst were most evident at the gene level.
+Improvements included significantly higher gene detection and gene diversity; higher DEG overlap with FR including reduced potential false negative DEGs; and better pathway concordance with FR, enhancing enriched signaling pathway results.
 These results were not always apparent at the individual gene level and biomarker level.